Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the results for fragmentation

+The proofs of {\it (i)} and {\it (iii)} are completely analogous to the proofs of $(i)$ and $(iii)$ in Proposition~\ref{prop:FellerTrees}, so we leave them to the reader.

+Let us prove {\it (ii)}.
+First, we may suppose, thanks to Skorkohod representation theorem, that $\bfG^{n}$ and $\bfG$ are deterministic and that $\bfG^{n}$ converges to $\bfG$ as $n$ goes to infinity.
+Thanks to Remarks~\ref{rem:deltagluing} $(iv)$ and \ref{rem:frag} $(iii)$, it is sufficient to prove Theorem~\ref{theo:FellerGraphs} when the components of $\bfG^{n}$ and $\bfG$ are genuine metric spaces, i.e $\RR$-graphs.

-The argument at the beginning of the proof of Proposition~\ref{prop:FellerTrees} shows that it is sufficient to prove the result when $\bfG^{(n)}$ and $\bfG$ have a single component.
+The argument at the beginning of the proof of Proposition~\ref{prop:FellerTrees} shows that it is sufficient to prove the result when $\bfG^{n}$ and $\bfG$ have a single component.
 Let $\bfG=(G,d,\mu)$ be a measured $\RR$-graph and let $\eps>0$.
-We want to show that $\Frag(\bfG',t)$ converges in distribution to $\Frag(\bfG,t)$ when $\bfG'$ converges to $\bfG$ while having the same surplus.
+We want to show that $\Frag(\bfG^{n},t)$ converges in distribution to $\Frag(\bfG^{n},t)$ when $\bfG^{n}$ is a sequence of $\RR$-graphs which converges to $\bfG$ while having the same surplus.